Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-5/problem_2.md

 ## (25pt) Reverse A Stack

 Can't remember the last time I hit gym, but if you have a stack of weight plates, how do you "flip" or "reverse" them?
-Suppose they are too heavy to be lifted as a whole, so we have to do it plate by plate.

 Like this:

 <img src="https://user-images.githubusercontent.com/252020/169448681-0d76f78c-a9e7-4c9b-a30c-396c90968f42.png" width="30%">

+And no we cann't lift them all together and flip.
+Way too heavy.
+We have to do it plate by plate.

 If we have a stack of data in a Stack ADT, how would you reverse its elements without using any loop or any additional buffer?